 Its free plan comes with no cloud storage, whereas the paid plans start from 10 GB per licence, although at a pretty steep price.
 Additionally, file upload size goes up to 1 GB in Zoom.

-Discord vs Zoom: Zoom has more third-party apps, but Discord keeps it niche
+Discord vs Zoom: Zoom has more third-party apps, while Discord keeps it niche

 Judging by the numbers alone, Zoom is at the top of its game when it comes to third-party integrations.
 However, let’s not discard Discord just yet, as it offers some useful options for its target audience.